zanuka/leaderport-core-ui/README.md

 <img src="images/walrus.png" alt="Sui" width="128" />

-This extension will use [Walrus](https://docs.walrus.site/) for decentralized storage of achievement data and related assets.
+LeaderPort products will use [Walrus](https://docs.walrus.site/) for decentralized storage of achievement data and related assets.
 Walrus is specifically designed for storing large binary files ("blobs") on the Sui network.

 ### Key Features
 - Decentralized storage with Sui blockchain integration